EzyWebwerkstaden/Docs/docs/guidlines/html-css.md

 ```
-5) Verify that you build has npm or gulp buildstep. mine didnt have it, so i exclusivly added it to my project.
+5) Verify that you build has npm or gulp build step. mine didn´t have it, so i exclusively added it to my project.

-## Sources
+#### Sources
 634a40baca65518c5a9f785a32b855cc613c2d25